 Secondary Personal Health Goals to Achieve Primary Goal:

 - Exercise 4 days per week for at least 30 minutes

-- I got into my detail on my personal lists and include the specifics of when and how much I’m going to exercise
+- I go into more detail on my personal lists and include the specifics of when and how much I’m going to exercise

 - Spend 10 minutes each night before bed stretching and winding down for the day